kbobkpop/vprocesses/README.md

 This definition is perhaps a bit arbitrary, and I am considering to change it in the future, but it was chosen to give a good visualization, which hopefully can aid in understanding concurrent systems and concurrent programming.

-##### Optional Parameters
+##### Options for VManager
 Optional parameters for the constructor of the VManager:
  - logging: True/False (default: False) - If True a logfile is created and written to in each tick.
  - logFile: name of the log file (default: 'log.txt')
  - output: path for the output of the drawings (default: 'output/Tick')
  - interactiveLocks: True/False (default: False) - If True, the user can decided which process acquires a lock.
  - draw: True/False (default: True) - If True, renders are made automatically at the end of each tick.
- - tickTock: True/False (default: True) - If True, transmission will at the earliest complete the tick after the sending process reaches it's .send() point.
+ - tickTock: True/False (default: True) - If True, transmission will at the earliest complete the tick after the sending process reaches it's <code>.send()<\code> point.
 If False (beta) transmission will happen as soon as the sending and receiving side is ready.
 This works but I am not sure if I like the visualization it produces currently.
  - incrTicks: True/False (default: True).
 If True, a tick counter will be incremented each tick resulting in drawings with a new tick suffix.
 If False, ticks will not be incremented, and the same image will be overwritten each tick.
-This can be used with the .stepwiseTicks() method call to iteratively show the progression of the system withouth having to browse through images.
+This can be used with the <code>.stepwiseTicks()</code> method call to iteratively show the progression of the system withouth having to browse through images.

+#### Limitations
+ - When calling the <code>vprocesses.Pipe()<\code>, <bold> the first returned connection is the sending end of the channel, the second is the receiving end </code>.
+Used otherwise will result in undefined behaviour.
+ - VSelect only supports the first parameter, <code>rlist</code> of the standard <code>select.select()</code>.
+To maintain syntax similarity to the standard <code>select.select()<\code> you can pass <code>xlist<\code>, <code>wlist<\code> and <code>timeout<\code> but they will have no effect.

 ##### Dependencies: